 Chief Peoples is an original Commissioner member of the New Jersey State Association of Chiefs of Police Accreditation Commission formed in 2003.
 In 2005, he was appointed Commission Chair for the New Jersey State Association of Chiefs of Police Accreditation Commission.
 Chief Peoples has served as an Assessor and Team Leader for the Commission on Accreditation for Law Enforcement Agencies between 2002 and 2010.
 He has conducted numerous on-site assessments for the New Jersey State Association of Chiefs of Police and the Commission on Accreditation for Law Enforcement Agencies in the State of New Jersey and in other States.

 Since 2010, he has served as the Director of the Morris County, New Jersey Emergency Communications Center, in the Morris County Department of Public Safety, which is the largest regional Communications Center in New Jersey.
 The Morris County Emergency Communications Center achieved National CALEA Communications Accreditation in 2015 and were re-accredited in 2018.
+In 2020, the Morris County Communications Center was awarded APCO 33 Training Certification, one of only fifteen Emergency Communications Centers nationwide to hold both CALEA Accreditation and APCO 33 Certification.
 He served as the Accreditation Manager for the Morris County Emergency Communications Center for the first CALEA Communications Accreditation Award.

 To contact Mike Peoples, please call our office at (732) 279-6657.